ncss-tech/ROSETTA-docs/README.md

 ```

 ## Future Projects
-Looking to the future, I’m exploring ways to automate the other puzzle piece to lateral effects distance determination which is the soil Hydrogeomorphic wetland classification into a web service that could be “called” along with the authoritative soil data.
+Looking to the future, We're exploring ways to automate the other puzzle piece to lateral effects distance determination which is the soil Hydrogeomorphic wetland classification into a web service that could be “called” along with the authoritative soil data.